aytacg26/ruler_of_the_world/README.md

 ## Calculation Example :
-If a player has the Venezuela, Saudi Arabia and Iran Cards, and also Petroleum Energy Card, total Petroleum Energy of the player will be 6102.1M bbl/year, on the other hand WTPP is 27910.3M bbl/year and hence EM35 multiplier of the player will be 0.218, the additional point for the Energy Power of the player will be 0.218 x 18 = 3.92 points and total point will be Technology Power Card Multiplier x 12point + 18point + 3.92points
+If a player has Venezuela, Saudi Arabia, and Iran Cards, and also Petroleum Energy Card, the total Petroleum Energy of the player will be 6102.1M bbl/year, on the other hand, WTPP is 27910.3M bbl/year and hence EM35 multiplier of the player will be 0.218, the additional point for the Energy Power of the player will be 0.218 x 18 = 3.92 points and the total point will be Technology Power Card Multiplier x 12point + 18point + 3.92points

 #### 2.2.2.
 Natural Gas Energy Card

 a.
 With Technology Power Card it will have Technology Power Card multiplier x 14 Points + 15 points
 b.
-This will have EM35 x 15 points, if the player has countries which has more Natural Gas Energy capacity and included into the EM35 List of Natural Gas Energy Card.
+This will have EM35 x 15 points if the player has countries that have more Natural Gas Energy capacity and are included in the EM35 List of Natural Gas Energy Card.

 if a player does not have any Natural Gas Energy Card, the point will be zero from Natural Gas Energy, only two Natural Energy Card will be published (1 Card 2 Copies).
 That means, only two players will have points from Natural Energy Card.